-Cloud saves let you play games on multiple consoles from where you left off.
 If you have more than one Xbox One console, or if you want to play games at a friend's house, you can store your saved games on Xbox Live servers in the cloud, and pick right back up where you left off.

-While you’re connected to Xbox Live, saved games are automatically stored in the cloud while you're connected to Xbox Live.
-You don't have to select cloud storage.
-If you sign in to a different Xbox One console, your saves are available from that console when you sign in with your Xbox profile.
+While you’re connected to Xbox Live, saved games are automatically stored in the cloud.
+If you use your Xbox profile to sign in to a different Xbox One console, your saves are available from that console.

-No. Anyone who is signed up for the Xbox Live service can store their saved games in the cloud.
+No. Anyone signed up for the Xbox Live service can store their saved games in the cloud.

-You must be connected to Xbox Live when you start a game to access cloud-saved games.
-If you disconnect from Xbox Live while playing a game, you can continue playing.
-If you're not connected to Xbox Live when you leave a game, your game save won’t be uploaded to the cloud.
+To access cloud-saved games, you must be connected to Xbox Live when you start a game.
+If you disconnect from Xbox Live while playing a game, you can continue playing, but if you're not connected to Xbox Live when you leave the game, your game save won’t be uploaded to the cloud.
 You must connect to Xbox Live before you can use the game save on another console.
 When you connect to Xbox Live, your game save will be uploaded to the cloud.

 While you're playing a game, game data is stored on your Xbox One console.
 When you leave a game, your data is stored to both your hard drive and the cloud.
 Xbox Live keeps important data in sync so you don't lose anything if you use another console or switch to a new one.